vm8181/Excel-Shift-Analysis-Report-Automation/README.md

 ## ✔️ Conclusion

 The **Shift Analysis Dashboard & Report Automation** project dramatically improves the efficiency of shift-based reporting.
-By combining Power Query, VBA, and Excel’s analytical tools, it delivers a **comprehensive, refreshable, and easy-to-navigate dashboard**, enabling better decision-making through data.
+By combining Power Query,Macro,  VBA, and Excel’s analytical tools, it delivers a **comprehensive, refreshable, and easy-to-navigate dashboard**, enabling better decision-making through data.

 ---